Home » Recipe Type » Drinks » Smoothies » Carrot Smoothie With Ginger And Orange

 Smoothies are a great way to start the day.
 If you have a power blender, they’re a breeze to make.
 This recipe for a carrot smoothie with ginger & orange is a vibrant nutritious morning drink, full of colour and flavour.

 Juicing could be a good way of adding more fruit and veg to our diet.
 I’ve stayed clear of juicers, however, as I’ve heard they can be a bit of a faff to clean.
-But, cue fanfare, this may be a thing of the past with the all singing, all dancing self-cleaning Juisir.

 Carrot Smoothie with Ginger and Orange

 I get a lot of carrots in my veg box.
 It can be a bit of a struggle to use them all sometimes.
-This carrot smoothie with ginger & orange is one of the ways I use them up.
+This carrot smoothie with ginger and orange is one of the ways I use them up.
 It produces a vibrant orange coloured smoothie which is brimming with flavour and vital nutrients.
 One glass of this keeps me going until lunchtime.

 Ginger and orange are both tried and tested pairings for carrots, so why not use both?
 I actually used a blood orange in this particular smoothie, but any orange will do.
 I also added turmeric as I try and get a daily dose to ease my aches and pains.
 It works too.

-My Optimum G2.3 induction blender* is my smoothie workhorse.
+My Optimum power blender is my smoothie workhorse.
 I use the large jug to make double quantities, so we have enough for two days running.
 The ingredients for my morning smoothies are organic as I like to start the day on a healthy note.
 It doesn’t usually stay that way.
 If you’re using carrots and oranges that aren’t organic, make sure you scrub them well.

 It’s completely optional, but for an additional nutritious boost, add a quarter to a half of your orange peel to the smoothie as well as the juice.
 Just make sure your orange is organic or, at the very least unwaxed.
 If you’d not added peel before, start with a quarter, then you can add more the next time if you think it tastes okay.